-Prepare for your upcoming U.S. Citizenship Exam with our free citizenship practice tests - updated for 2020!
-Use our free actual (official) citizenship questions and answers to prepare for the US naturalization test.
+Prepare for your upcoming U.S. Citizenship Exam with our free citizenship practice tests - updated for 2021!
+Use our free citizenship questions and answers to prepare for the US naturalization test.

 Citizenship Practice Tests

 Prepare for the actual Citizenship Test with our random question tests.
 You must get at least 12 answers correct on these practice tests to pass your citizenship test.
 Each practice test consists of around 20 practice questions.

 |Citizenship Practice Test 1||Test-Guide|